tachyonlabs/raspberry_pi_pyladies_presentation/README.md

 ## Hello World!

 When you're getting started with a Raspberry Pi (or Arduino, or Android Things), the "Hello World" equivalent is to connect and blink an LED.
-A breadboard is a tool that lets you easily make circuits and connections by poking wires and components into it -- everything is reusable, and you don't need to do any soldering.
-Adafruit makes a little board called the [Cobbler](https://www.adafruit.com/product/914) which I have here, and which connects to the Raspberry Pi with a cable, and then plugs into a breadboard, to make all Raspberry Pi pins labeled and easily accessible from the breadboard, but you can also just connect individual wires from the Raspberry Pi's pins to a breadboard.
+A [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard) is a tool that lets you easily make circuits and connections by poking wires and components into it -- everything is reusable, and you don't need to do any soldering.
+Adafruit has a product called the [Cobbler](https://www.adafruit.com/product/914) which I have here, and which connects to the Raspberry Pi with a cable, and then plugs into a breadboard, to make all Raspberry Pi pins labeled and easily accessible from the breadboard, but you can also just use jumper wires to connect individual Raspberry Pi pins one at a time to a breadboard.

 For the hardware part of this example we're using a jumper wire to connect one of the Raspberry Pi's Ground pins to one end of this 330-ohm resistor, then we're connecting the other end of the 330-ohm resistor to the negative pin of this